aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 ```

-A sample createtable.hql and addparitions.hql is included in the repo that you can use to test the 'executescript.gvy.
+A sample createtable.hql and addparitions.hql is included in the repo that you can use to test the 'executescript.gvy' script.